adityashejwal16/Customised-Virtual-File-System-CVFS-/README.md

 📁 Customised Virtual File System (CVFS)
---
 📌 Overview
---

 Customised Virtual File System (CVFS) is a system-level project developed in C language that simulates the internal working of an Operating System’s file management system.

-The project creates a virtual environment where files can be created, accessed, modified, and deleted using internally designed data structures similar to real operating systems like Linux and Windows.
+The project creates a virtual environment where files can be created, accessed, modified, and deleted using internally designed data structures similar to real operating systems such as Linux and Windows.

-CVFS demonstrates core OS concepts such as Inodes, File Descriptors, File Tables, Memory Buffers, and Permission Management.
+CVFS demonstrates core OS concepts including Inodes, File Descriptors, File Tables, Memory Buffers, and Permission Management.

---
 🎯 Project Objectives
---

 Understand internal architecture of file systems